BIGJRA/BIGJRA.github.io/rejuv.md

 *Mysterious Black Box* and some *Phantom Candy S.* The first trainer to the top will also give us *Phantom Candy S.*

-Talk to the masked man and you’ll be given a clue.
+Talk to the masked man and you'll be given a clue.
 Enter the classroom and do a group investigation.
 Return and try entering “ants troubled” if you like.
 The actual answer is “student labor.”

-Enter a room on the left and say you don’t want to battle to battle someone.
-Win to get *Phantom Candy S* and another *Mysterious Black Box.* In the top left room answer the bottom answer, and you’ll get *Phantom Candy M* and another *Mysterious Black Box.* Try to enter the machine in the lower area of the main room.
+Enter a room on the left and say you don't want to battle to battle someone.
+Win to get *Phantom Candy S* and another *Mysterious Black Box.* In the top left room answer the bottom answer, and you'll get *Phantom Candy M* and another *Mysterious Black Box.* Try to enter the machine in the lower area of the main room.
 Talk to it again.
-You’ll need to generate different students based on their attributes, the chalkboards in the lower left classroom are the guide.
+You'll need to generate different students based on their attributes, the chalkboards in the lower left classroom are the guide.
 So, make the
 following: